dave-mcc/MIT_BIH_QRS_ECG_DETECTION/README.md

 Data files (ECG) can be found at the following website: https://www.physionet.org/content/mitdb/1.0.0/

-A proper citation is required to use any of these data sets, as described in their websites.
+A proper citation is required to use the data set, as described in the website.